-Access evidence-informed information, education, training or support to reduce alcohol consumption prior and during pregnancy
+Access evidence-informed information, education, training or support to abstain from alcohol consumption prior and during pregnancy

-The Alcohol and Pregnancy toolkit refers to a suite of resources (e.g. awareness-raising campaigns and education programs) in which parents to be and their families can access evidence-informed information, education, training or support to reduce alcohol consumption prior and during pregnancy.
-The objective is to protect the unborn child from alcohol harms and improve the developing child’s outcomes by increasing the parent’s knowledge, skills or capacity to reduce alcohol consumption during pregnancy.
+The Alcohol and Pregnancy toolkit refers to a suite of resources (e.g. awareness raising and education activities) in which parents-to-be and their families can access evidence-informed information, education, training or support to assist women to abstain from alcohol consumption prior to and during pregnancy.
+The objective is to protect the unborn child from alcohol harms and improve the developing child’s outcomes by increasing the parent’s knowledge, skills or capacity so that women can abstain from alcohol consumption during pregnancy.

 Couples in the process of family planning would also be a key audience.
 Targeting people who are planning a family is important so people have the best chance of having a healthy baby.
 Around half of all pregnancies are unplanned, about half of pregnant women consume alcohol prior to knowing they are pregnant.

-The Alcohol and Pregnancy toolkit aims to help to protect unborn children from AOD harm by increasing the confidence, skills and knowledge of parents in reducing alcohol consumption during pregnancy.
+The Alcohol and Pregnancy toolkit aims to help protect unborn children from Alcohol and other drug-related by increasing the confidence, skills and knowledge of parents to help women abstain from alcohol consumption during pregnancy.

-By strengthening parents’ skills, capacity and confidence to reduce alcohol consumption during pregnancy, parents can give their children the best possible start in life which can be an effective way to improve a range of social and health outcomes.
+By strengthening parents’ skills, capacity and confidence so that women can abstain from alcohol consumption during pregnancy, parents can give their children the best possible start in life which can be an effective way to improve a range of social and health outcomes.